davidwieler/passport-next/README.md

 ### Step 1 - Github OAuth App creation

-You'll need to set up a Github OAuth application for these three pieces of information:
+You'll need to set up a Github OAuth application for these two pieces of information:

 -   client_id
 -   client_secret